particle-iot/docs/src/content/firmware/best-practices/firmware-build-options.md

 **Buildpacks were developed for Particle internal purposes.**

-Buildparks are actively utilized within Particle and are available to be used by Particle customers.
+Buildpacks are actively utilized within Particle and are available to be used by Particle customers.
 There could be changes in the future that may affect your build scripts, however.

 ### Source preparation